Contents

 What is going to change?

-The response structure to PUT v1/products/{id}
+The response structure to prices property will change.

-property will be sent as an array of objects instead of an object.
+The prices property will be sent as an array of objects instead of an object.

-This change will also impact the webhook updated.product
+This change will also impact the webhook updated.product response payload as

 its response structure will change in the same way as the endpoint.